-Preparing and Responding for Disasters: A Guide for Lawyers
+Preparing for and Responding to Disasters: A Guide for Lawyers

 This two hour CLE program will provide an overview and guide for lawyers when it comes to preparing and responding for disasters, including: